-The dominant images are those of faces -

-and mismatched tusks.
+The dominant images are those of faces - grotesque asymmetrical faces with three eyes and mismatched tusks.
 No known lunar creature matches the appearence of these ogresized faces.
 Grasping hands are also common, often carved as if reaching out from within solid rock.
 These hands have three fingers and a thumb, each long and possessing three joints.
 The hands end in wicked talons.